 SNAP benefits can only be used to purchase food items.
 Products that are not allowed are tobacco, alcohol, pet food, or paper products.
 When you are approved for TANF, your assistance will include SNAP, Medicaid and a monthly financial assistance check for rent, utilities, and basics.
 You will also get SNAP card to use to purchase food.

 Work for Welfare

 If adults living in the home are unemployed, they are required to participate in the work for welfare program (non-paid position), or a job training program.
 This program has been suspended in many states.

 Going Back to School

 If you would like to return to school, to learn a trade or certificate of nursing degree, there are also financial programs that will allow you to do so.
 If you are looking to return to school, there are also child care grants available.
-There are a limited amount of money for childcare, so you should sign up for childcare assistance as soon as possible.
+There is a limited amount of money for childcare, so you should sign up for childcare assistance as soon as possible.

 Winter Heating Assistance (LIHEAP)

 You may also be eligible for Winter heating assistance.
 It is not too late to start thinking about winter heating costs, or cooling costs if you live in a hot climate.
 LIHEAP helps disadvantaged families each year with heating and cooling costs.
 When you apply for the heating assistance program, through the Department of Social Services, or private poverty organization, you can receive a check the first week in January, to help you pay heating or cooling bills.
 The best time to apply for help is in last Summer.
 Funding is limited and preference is given to families with children.